haohuanglab/acmap/README.md

 # ACMap
-Across-scales connectivity mapping of primate brain
+This repository contains relevant data described in our paper titled "ACMap: Across-scales Connectivity Mapping of Primate Brain".